sanskrit/raw_etexts_english/blogs/manasataramgini/2006-04-16_the-peculiar-mythology-behind-the-mayavamana-mantras.md

 +++
-title = "The peculiar mythology behind the mAyAvAmanaxa0mantras"
+title = "The peculiar mythology behind the mAyAvAmana mantras"

 +++
 The hAdi mata votaries from the North also preserved a range of kramas,